DinowSauron/SigmaGeek_Palindromic-Primers/Challenges/readme.md

+# Challenges:

+## Find large palindromic prime numbers in the decimal expansion of π (3,1415…)

+* Q1 > Find the first 9-digit palindromic prime contained in the decimal expansion of π (3,1415…)
+  - Is: 398989893 Starting At 6577
+  - Just Run `yarn q1` and wait 1 minute to complete

-Notes:
+## Notes:

-* Poderia otimizar a busa se reaproveita-se o valor anterior!
+- [x] Poderia otimizar a busa se reaproveita-se o valor anterior!

-Used Fonts:
+## Used Fonts:
 - http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html#:~:text=Increasing%20the%20number%20of%20digits,pi%20%2F%20(10n%20**%2020n))%3B